Graduate Intern (Supervised by Alex Rankin, MS, LPC)

 Philosophy & Approach

 My training and personal approach to therapy honors all aspects of personhood including: behaviors, emotions, thoughts, and the physical and spiritual aspects of each person.
 Part of my work involves collaborating with people to use relational tools that have been shown effective for enhancing communication and resolving conflict.
-I also have extensive experience helping people resolve forgiveness issues and in restoring hope.
+I also have demonstrated experience helping people resolve forgiveness issues and in restoring hope.
 In a safe environment of compassion and grace, I believe people are able to work through their concerns.
 People who are willing to practice new approaches in addressing their issues can generally make the improvements they desire.

 What You Can Expect